 |Engineering in Emergencies - MEng|

-and Graduate Civil and Structural Engineers with organisations such as Arup, Adams Kara Taylor, Cornerstone Consulting, AMEC Design and Management, Mowlem Plc, Luckman and Clark, Whitby Bird and Parkin Group International.
+Architectural engineering graduates are in great demand from companies that are multidisciplinary.
+Graduates have successfully secured positions such as design engineers, trainee architectural engineers, architectural consultants and graduate civil and structural engineers with organisations such as Arup, Adams Kara Taylor, Cornerstone Consulting, AMEC Design and Management, Mowlem Plc, Luckman and Clark, Whitby Bird and Parkin Group International.

 A-level: AAA including Mathematics (excluding General Studies and Critical Thinking).